-Law and Identity in Colonial South Asia: Parsi Legal Culture, 1772-1947 is now available in a US/UK edition with Cambridge University Press, and in a South Asian edition with Permanent Black (here and here).
+Law and Identity in Colonial South Asia: Parsi Legal Culture, 1772-1947 is out in a US/UK edition with Cambridge University Press, and in a South Asian edition with Permanent Black (here and here).
 It won the Law and Society Association’s J. Willard Hurst Prize for socio-legal history in 2015.
 You can find previews of my book here and here.

 For more about the book: